hieberr/EosDemo/README.md

 # EOS Demo

 A simple app for viewing blocks on the EOS test network.
+In it's current form it's not pretty but it displays the information.
+In the future I would like to break up the information into seperate labels and text fields and format things a little nicer.

 ### Usage:
 Press "Head Block" to display the most recent block on the chain.
 Or, enter the block ID or number that you would like to view and press "Go"